 As playing piano for more than 50 years - here some arguments.
 Maybe it could help you if you want to buy a new piano.
 Many years I was obliged to practise only on digital pianos but 2007 I had the great chance to get again a grand piano - with the right room.

 Still a very good thing is to RENT first a piano before buying.
 So you have time to decide.
 Also for children it is a good solution that you can see if the child has really interest in playing.
 But for serious practising I still recommend to rent or buy an acoustic piano.
-The touch response and dynamic is just never the same on digital pianos.
-And if you practise very hard no digital piano will hold more than about 5 - 7 years (I killed already 2 of them).
+The touch response and dynamics are just never the same on digital pianos.
+And if you practise very hard many hours a day no digital piano will hold more than about 5 - 7 years (I killed already 2 of them).
 Of course it depends on your possibilities of money and room*.
 A very good alternative is to buy a renewed piano from a master like Black & White Piano.
 The price is much cheaper than a new piano but it is almost like new with new mechanics, new outfit etc. They ship also worldwide. *Most of the professional players today have both - acoustic piano for playing and digital for practising in the night.

 One of the renewed pianos of Black & White piano/Czech Republic